Longitudinal Knowledge Assessment

 Industry-supported online continuing medical education supported by the following, with honoraria:

-- Planning committee, Endocrine Society educational grant from Amryt Pharma for a CME certified virtual series on treatment of acromegaly.
+• The Endocrine Society, Planning Committee, educational grant from Amryt Pharma for a CME-certified virtual series on treatment of acromegaly

 Dr. Samson serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- American Association of Clinical Endocrinology, Board of Directors and Treasurer/Executive, without compensation.
+• The American Association of Clinical Endocrinology, Board of Directors, Treasurer and Interim President-Elect, without compensation

 Stephanie A. Fish, MD